Vibronic effects on the quantum tunnelling of magnetisation in Kramers single-molecule magnets: Discussion

-In order to see how axiality correlates to QTM, we calculate the single-mode Landau-Zener probabilities $\avg{P_j}$.
-These are obtained by replacing the multi-mode vibronic $g$-matrix in Eq.~\eqref{e:H_eff_g-tensor} with the single-mode one $\mathbf{g}^\text{el}+\mathbf{g}^\text{vib}_j$, and following the same procedure detailed in Section~\ref{ss:hamiltonian_derivation}.
-The single-mode contribution to the spin-flip probability unambiguously correlates with mode axiality, as shown in Fig. \ref{f:fig_4}a.
-Vibrational modes that lead to a larger QTM probability are likely to reduce the magnetic axiality of the complex (top-left sector).
+In order to see how axiality correlates to QTM, we calculate the single-mode spin-flip probabilities $\avg{P_j}$.
+These are obtained by replacing the multi-mode vibronic $g$-matrix in Eq.~\eqref{e:H_eff_g-tensor} with the single-mode one $\mathbf{g}^\text{el}+\mathbf{g}^\text{vib}_j$, and following the same procedure detailed in Supplementary Note~2.
+The single-mode contribution to the spin-flip probability unambiguously correlates with mode axiality, as shown in Fig.~\ref{f:fig_4}a for \dycp{}; the correlation is even starker for crystalline \dybbpen{} (Fig.~\ref{f:fig_4}c).
+Vibrational modes that lead to a larger QTM probability are likely to reduce the magnetic axiality (top-left sector).
 Vice versa, those vibrational modes that enhance axiality also suppress QTM (bottom-right sector).

-As a first step towards uncovering the microscopic basis of this unexpected behaviour, we single out the three vibrational modes that have the largest impact on axiality and spin-flip probability in both directions.
-These vibrational modes, labelled 1--6, represent a range of qualitatively distinct vibrations, as can be observed in Fig. \ref{f:fig_4}b.
-Modes 4 and 5 are among the ones exhibiting the strongest spin-phonon coupling.
-Both of them are mainly localised on one of the Cp$^\text{ttt}$ ligands and involve atomic displacements along the easy axis and, to a lesser extent, rotations of the methyl groups.
-Modes 1 and 3 are among the ones with largest amplitude on the Dy ion, which in both cases mainly moves in the hard plane, disrupting axial symmetry and enhancing tunnelling.
-Lastly, modes 2 and 6 predominantly correspond to solvent vibrations, and are thus very low energy and so give a large contribution via the small denominator in Eq.~\eqref{e:H_eff^pol}.
+As a first step towards uncovering the microscopic basis of this unexpected behaviour, we single out the vibrational modes that have the largest impact on magnetic axiality in both directions.
+These vibrational modes, labelled A, B for \dycp{} and C, D for \dybbpen{}, represent a range of qualitatively distinct vibrations, as can be observed in Fig. \ref{f:fig_4}b,d.
+In the case of \dycp{}, mode A is mainly localised on one of the $\mathrm{Cp}^\mathrm{ttt}$ ligands and features atomic displacements predominantly perpendicular to the easy axis.
+Mode B, on the other hand, involves axial distortions of the Cp rings and, to a lesser extent, rotations of the methyl groups.
+Thus, it makes sense intuitively that A would lead to an increased QTM probability, while the opposite is true for B, as observed in Fig.~\ref{f:fig_4}a.

-This analysis shows that the effect of vibrational modes on QTM is more nuanced than what both intuition and previous work would suggest.
-Despite leading to an overall increase of the spin-flip probability on average, coupling the spin to specific vibrations can increase the magnetic axiality of the complex and suppress QTM.
-This opens a new avenue for the improvement of magnetic relaxation times in SMMs, shifting the role of vibrations from purely antagonistic to potentially beneficial.

-According to the results shown above, the ideal candidates to observe vibronic suppression of QTM are systems exhibiting strongly axial, low frequency vibrations, strongly coupled to the electronic effective spin.
-Strong spin-phonon coupling and low frequency ensure a significant change in magnetic properties according to Eq.~\eqref{e:H_eff^pol}, but may not be enough to hinder tunnelling.
-In order to be beneficial, vibrations also need to enhance the axiality of the ground doublet $g$-matrix.
-The relation between magnetic axiality and vibrational symmetry remains yet to be explored, and might lead to new insights regarding rational design of ideal ligands.